yotsaphonliu/update-google-sheetes/README.md

 ## Interactive choices
 If `cfg/config.yaml` is absent you will be prompted to:
 - Enter the spreadsheet ID.
-- Provide the Excel workbook path (defaults to `cfg/Schedule.xlsx`) and optional sheet filter, plus the lookup value to locate inside the workbook.
+- Provide an optional sheet filter and lookup value.
+- (Optionally) copy a local workbook into `cfg/Schedule.xlsx`.
 - Confirm that the target range must already contain data (this guard is always enforced).

 ## Helper scripts for gcloud ADC